ke-sun/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in the Electrical and Systems Engineering Department at University of Pennsylvania.
+I am a software engineer at Zoox working on motion planning for self-driving vehicles.
-I am currently working in the GRASP lab supervised by Dr. Vijay Kumar.
+Before that, I am a Ph.D. student in the Electrical and Systems Engineering Department at University of Pennsylvania supervised by Dr. Vijay Kumar.
 My research interests span from estimation to stochastic control with robotic applications.